BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn

-While you may think that practicing singing is the main way to improve your singing skill and voice, , but many experts disagree.
+While you may think that practicing singing is the main way to improve your singing skills and voice, but many experts disagree.
 You really should stretch to use less air while you are singing.
 You need to learn to only use the exact amount of air that you need for each note.
 If you can control that, you can develop a much more controlled singing voice.

 1) Tongue Exercises

-According to some research, should include tongue related exercises too.
-A scientist in France believes that the hypo-glossus muscle, a muscle in the tongue, plays a large part in the strength of your vocal cords and voice.
+According to some research, it should include tongue related exercises too.
+A scientist in France believes that the hypo-glosses muscle, a muscle in the tongue, plays a large part in the strength of your vocal cords and voice.
 In order to exercise your tongue muscles, you need to start by totally relaxing your tongue.
 Just let it lay flat in your mouth.
-Then the two sides of your tongue need to be curled inward, so that there is an open slot down the middle of your tongue.
+Then the two sides of your tongue need to be curled inward so that there is an open slot down the middle of your tongue.
 That muscle movement is the one that is believed to influence the strength of the vocal cords.

 2) Breathing Exercise 1: To Strengthen Your Larynx

 Try to practice breathing exercises from your diagram for strengthening of your larynx and improving your singing voice.
 Sitting and standing straight are basic positions that you have to practice for this type of exercise.
 Put your hands on your stomach in order to feel the movement, then breathe in deeply as you can through the nose.